July 31, 2020

 - Health and Social Care

 With fears of a second wave of coronavirus in the lead up to, or during, winter, the Government is clearly looking to stave off suggestions that it’s not doing enough to support the NHS in England with a further £3 billion investment.
-In the past week, tough choices have been made to seek to limit a second wave, whether it’s been the reintroduction of a quarantine from people returning from Spain, or re-imposing tougher lockdown restrictions in parts of Lancashire and Yorkshire, With the NHS looking at how it can catch up on the backlog, there’s a question about whether that money will be enough to get the NHS through what may be its most difficult winter in history.
+In the past week, tough choices have been made to seek to limit a second wave, whether the re-introduction of a quarantine from people returning from Spain, or re-imposing tougher lockdown restrictions in parts of Lancashire and Yorkshire.
+With the NHS looking at how it can catch up on the backlog, there’s a question about whether that money will be enough to get the NHS through what may be its most difficult winter in history.

 In a step away from his libertarian tendencies, Johnson now sees a greater role for Government in adopting a more preventative approach to healthcare.
 Following his own Covid-19 experience, the Prime Minister has made clear the country needs to do its bit and lose weight.
 The Government is investing in cycling and walking infrastructure and trying to make it easier for people to lead more active lives, such as through GP prescribing, while restricting how high fat and sugar products can be promoted, including banning buy one, get one free offers.
 It’s a marked shift from the PM.

 A year ago, Johnson committed to finding a cross-party solution to social care and said a plan had already been prepared.
 Pressure has mounted on the Government to reform social care mounting given the spread of coronavirus through care homes.
 Johnson and Health and Social Care Secretary Matt Hancock will need to move soon.
-Social care has been difficult for governments of all persuasions – Oppositions haven’t fallen into line behind governments.
+Social care has been difficult for governments of all persuasions – oppositions haven’t fallen into line behind governments.
 Even with a large majority, Johnson and Hancock will be hoping that Labour is prepared to come to the table in a constructive manner and that they can leave the table with an agreed way forward.
 The fact there is no General Election for four years will aid this.

 - Public Spending